Homebush, Victoria

 Homebush is a locality 10 km from Avoca in central Victoria, Australia.
 It is located within the Pyrenees Shire.

 History

 1850 - 1880

 First settled in 1853 after a rush to a rich claim nearby, the town reached the height of its prosperity in the 1880s.
 But Homebush owed its existence entirely to the mines: when the gold ran out and the mines closed the town rapidly declined and died.
 All that remains of a once-flourishing community is a school building and some mullock heaps.

 Planned development began in June 1860 when, following a second rush to the diggings, Homebush was surveyed and its streets laid out.
 Homebush Post Office opened on 1 October 1863 (closing in 1944).

-Some miners and their families maintained a degree of elegance despite the challenging conditions.